liesnikov/extensible-elaborator/paper/main.md

 We first define the class of constraints that will be handled by the solver via providing a "handler" -- a function that decides whether a given solver has to fire.[^code-note]
 In this case, this amounts to checking that the constraint given is indeed an `EqualityConstraint` and that the two terms given to it are syntactically equal.
-Then we define the solver itself, which in this case does not have to do anything except `return True` to indicate that the constraint is solved, as it only fires once it has been cleared to do so by the handler and the equality has already been checked.
+Then we define the solver itself.
+In this case does not have to do anything except `return True` to indicate that the constraint is solved.
+This is because it shall only fire once it has been cleared to do so by the handler and the equality has already been checked.
 Finally, we register the solver by declaring it using a plugin interface.

 The reason for this separation between a decision procedure and the execution of the solver is to ensure separation between potentially slow, effectful solving and fast read-only decision-making in the handler.
-We opt for this division since handlers will be run on many constraints that do not fit, therefore any write effects would have to be rolled back, while solvers should be fired only in cases when we can reasonably hope that the constraint will be solved and the effects will not have to be rolled back.
+We opt for this division since handlers will be run on many constraints that do not fit them, therefore any write effects would have to be rolled back.
+Solvers, on the other hand, should only fire in cases when we can reasonably hope that the constraint will be solved and the effects will not have to be rolled back.

-Similarly, we can define `leftMetaSolver` and `rightMetaSolver` which only work on problems where only one of the sides is a metavariable.
+Similarly, we can define `leftMetaSolver` and `rightMetaSolver`, which only work on problems where only one of the sides is a metavariable.
 Here the job of the solver is not as trivial -- it has to check that the type of the other side indeed matches the needed one and then register the instantiation of the metavariable in the state.

-Since the constraints they match on overlap we can provide priority preferences, using the `pre` and `suc` fields of the plugin interface.
+Since the constraints they match on overlap, we can provide priority preferences, using the `pre` and `suc` fields of the plugin interface.
 They are used to indicate whether the currently defined plugin should run before or after, respectively, which other plugins.
 At the time of running the compiler, these preferences are loaded into a big pre-order relation for all the plugins, which is then linearised and used to guide the solving procedure.